Pregnancy in Women with CF

 Monitoring and Maintaining Health

-Depending on health status and any challenges experienced during pregnancy, a CF care team may want to closely monitor lung function, weight, and overall health during the postpartum period.
+Depending on a female’s health status and any challenges experienced during pregnancy, a CF care team may want to monitor lung function, weight, and the patient’s overall health closely during the postpartum period.
 The care team should review and discuss postpartum contraception choices with the patient early in the pregnancy and no later than the third trimester.
 Given the challenges of pregnancy and caring for a newborn in females with CF, using contraception to avoid an unplanned pregnancy is advised.
 Many methods of birth control are safe to use during the postpartum period, even when breastfeeding [See the Contraception chapter].

 Emotional Health and Wellbeing Surrounding Pregnancy

-Before, during, and after pregnancy, women with CF may face fears, anxieties, and unresolved questions.
-The decision to become pregnant, and the impact of pregnancy and delivery, can be challenging both physically and emotionally.
+Before, during, and after pregnancy, females with CF may face fears, anxieties, and unresolved questions.
+The decision to become pregnant and the impact of pregnancy and delivery can be challenging both physically and emotionally.

-It is important to discuss these feelings with one’s partner and CF care team.
+Discussing these feelings with one’s partner and the CF care team is important.
 It may be helpful to talk to a licensed therapist.
 In addition, various sources are available to females with CF; nonprofit organizations, local hospitals/CF clinics, and social media have numerous resources.

-Mental Health Aspects of Highly Effective Modulator Therapies (HEMTs), pregnancy, and childbirth:
+Mental Health Aspects of Highly Effective Modulator Therapies, pregnancy, and childbirth:

 Cystic Fibrosis (CF) patients have witnessed a transformation in their treatment landscape with the advent of HEMTs, like Trikafta (elexacaftor/tezacaftor/ivacaftor).
 These groundbreaking treatments have not only significantly enhanced the physical well-being of individuals with CF but have also paved the way for new opportunities and desirability in family-building, including parenthood and pregnancy.28,29 However, it is essential to recognize that the use of CFTR modulators, while tremendously beneficial for many, has introduced a new dimension of consideration: the potential for neuropsychiatric adverse effects, as noted in a recent perspective piece by VanElzakker.30